learn

 The difference between State Quartiles and Attribute Band Scores

 State quartiles are a useful comparative ranking.
-They show us how a site compares against other monitored sites, whereas the attribute band provides an absolute ‘score’ for some water quality indicators.
+They show how a site compares against other monitored sites, whereas the attribute band provides an absolute ‘score’ against a standard for some water quality indicators.

 For some sites the water quality may be good (and score “A” under the NPS-FM 2020), yet still be in the 4th quartile relative to other sites.
-This happens when all the sites are good (and meet the attribute band “A” definition); some will still be better, leaving others in the 4th quartile.
+This happens when all the sites are good (and meet the attribute band “A” definition) but some will still be better than others, leaving a quarter of sites in the 4th quartile.
 On LAWA that looks like this:

 River ecological health monitoring sites